dmlc/dgl/examples/mxnet/gcn/README.md

 Results
 -------
 These results are based on single-run training to minimize the cross-entropy loss of the first 20 examples in each class.
-To keep the demo simple, we did not use repeated experiments as the original paper suggested, which may lead to slightly different results.
-However, we see clear improvements over MLP baselines by using GCN connections.
+We can see clear improvements of graph convolution networks (GCNs) over multi-layer perceptron (MLP) baselines.
+There are also some slight modifications from the original paper:

+* We used more (up to 10) layers to demonstrate monotonic improvements as more neighbor information is used.
+Using GCN with more layers improves accuracy but can also increase the computational complexity.
+The original paper recommends n-layers=2 to balance speed and accuracy.
+* We used concatenation of hidden units to account for multi-hop skip-connections.
+The original implementation used simple additions (while the original paper omitted this detail).
+We feel concatenation is superior because all neighboring information is presented without additional modeling assumptions.
+* After the concatenation, we used a recursive model such that the (k+1)-th layer, storing information up to the (k+1)-distant neighbor, depends on the concatenation of all 1-to-k layers.
+However, activation is only applied to the new information in the concatenations.

 ```
 # Final accuracy 75.34% MLP without GCN